MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-membership.md

 > [!NOTE]
 > This feature requires a Microsoft Entra ID P1 license or Intune for Education for each unique user that is a member of one or more dynamic membership groups.
 You don't have to assign licenses to users for them to be members of dynamic membership groups, but you must have the minimum number of licenses in the Microsoft Entra organization to cover all such users.
 For example, if you had a total of 1,000 unique users in all dynamic membership groups in your organization, you would need at least 1,000 licenses for Microsoft Entra ID P1 to meet the license requirement.
-> No license is required for devices that are members of a dynamic membership groups based on a device.
+> No license is required for devices that are members of a dynamic membership group based on a device.

 ## Rule builder in the Azure portal